12th-ndn-hackathon/12th-ndn-hackathon.github.io/index.md

 ---
 layout: page
-title: Welcome to the 11th NDN Hackathon
+title: Welcome to the 12th NDN Hackathon
 ---

-We are hosting a three-day virtual NDN Hackathon (May 21-23, 2021).
+We are hosting a three-day virtual NDN Hackathon (Oct 22-24, 2021).
 The event is open and FREE to participate in and winners will receive exciting FREE prizes!
 This event targets all levels of participants and, particularly for beginners, will be an excellent opportunity to get started with NDN.

 <!--#### **Attendees: Please join via [Zoom](https://arizona.zoom.us/j/86129306505?pwd=VTZDMEhGQnU0TDZZZDR3K1hZRmpmZz09)**-->